himkt/dynet/doc/source/install.rst

 ::

     xcode-select --install
-    brew install cmake hg  # Using homebrew. sudo port install cmake mercurial # Using macports.
+    brew install cmake # Using homebrew.
+    sudo port install cmake # Using macports.

 On **Windows**, see :ref:`windows-cpp-install`.

-To compile DyNet you also need the `development version of the Eigen library <https://bitbucket.org/eigen/eigen>`__. **If you use any of the released versions, you may get assertion failures or compile errors.**
+To compile DyNet you also need the `development version of the Eigen library <https://gitlab.com/libeigen/eigen>`__. **If you use any of the released versions, you may get assertion failures or compile errors.**
 If you don't have Eigen already, you can get it easily using the following command:

 ::

-    hg clone https://bitbucket.org/eigen/eigen/ -r b2e267d
+    wget https://gitlab.com/libeigen/eigen/-/archive/3.3.4/eigen-3.3.4.zip && unzip eigen-3.3.4.zip && mv eigen-3.3.4 eigen

 The `-r NUM` specified a revision number that is known to work.
 Adventurous users can remove it and use the very latest version, at the risk of the code